stephenverderame/cpp_book/src/move/optimizations.md

 }
 ```

-According to our rules this doesn't qualify for RVO since `t` is an lvalue.
+According to our rules this doesn't qualify for RVO since `t` is a lvalue.
 But, if you run this code, chances are you'll notice once again only "Init" is printed.
 This is known as the Named Return Value Optimization or NRVO.
-NRVO is **not mandatory** however it's a common optimization performed by compilers.
+NRVO is **not mandatory**, however it's a common optimization performed by compilers.
 Basically, it's RVO but for values that have a name.
 Copy elision can also occur in a throw statement and in a catch clause when the thrown exception has the exact same type as the exception in the catch clause.
 When this elision occurs, the exception is essentially caught by reference, however this elision won't introduce polymorphism.